Join BAFTA Albert at the Sustainability Zone and Series at MPTS 2026

 For 10 years, MPTS (Media Production and Technology Show) has brought together professionals from across media, production and broadcast.
 It’s a space for new technology, fresh thinking and the conversations that help the industry evolve.

-In 2026, and for the second year, BAFTA albert is partnering with MPTS to present the Sustainability Zone and Sustainability Series across the two days of the show, which takes place on 13 & 14 May at The Grand Hall, Olympia, London.
+In 2026, and for the second year, BAFTA Albert is partnering with MPTS to present the Sustainability Zone and Sustainability Series across the two days of the show, which takes place on 13 & 14 May at The Grand Hall, Olympia, London.

 Register to attend MPTS 2026